UMAprotocol/protocol/documentation/synthetic_tokens/tutorials/liquidation.md

 **b) Deploying Bots to GCP**

 To deploy the bots to GCP we use the `compute instances create-with-container` CLI function which will create a new compute instance within your GCP Compute engine.
-This instance will boot up and run a docker container on execution.
+This instance will boot up and run a Docker container on execution.
 From the core directory, where `liquidator.env` and `disputer.env` configs are located, you can run the following to deploy bots to GCP:

 ```bash
 gcloud compute instances create-with-container ethbtc-liquidator-kovan \